PoliHydra/hydra/examples/CT/README.md

         ***ERROR: MAXIMUM SIZE OF STATIC WORKSPACE HAS BEEN EXCEEDED.

-   In such cases it is possibile to increase the preprocessor memory by adding a `memory="8 gb"` option to the Abaqus invocation.
+   In such cases it is possible to increase the preprocessor memory by adding a `memory="8 gb"` option to the Abaqus invocation.
 Some experimentation is necessary to find the correct value.
    Alternatively one could set the environment variable `ABA_SINT_CAP`